 |

-Other roads planted were Frith Road, Darbon Terrace, (and the two apparently unnamed roads on the western side of town that run between Binney and Darbon), parts of Bowman Park Road, the main road to Adelaide (extension of Gadd Avenue), and the track that runs along the creek near the Motocross track.
+Other roads planted were Nurom Road between the creek and highway, Frith Road, Darbon Terrace, (and the apparently unnamed road on the western side of town that run between Greig Road and Darbon Darbon Terrace), parts of Huddleston Road east of the cemetery, Bowman Park Road, Gadd Avenue south-west of town, and Brook Park Lane.

 In the first year I planted Australian native trees that were mainly